isabella232/offer-decisioning.en/help/documentation-updates.md

 ## February 2021 {#february-2021}

+A new section has been added on how to automatically export your offer catalog to Adobe Experience Platform.
+[Read more](export-catalog/get-started-export.md).

 Information has been added on how to create ranking formulas and use them in offer activities:

 * [Create ranking formulas](offer-library/create-ranking-formulas.md)